Ulster University - Coleraine

 Entry requirements

-This course is not currently open to overseas applicants due to placement constraints.
-If you are an EU National living in NI with EU settlement status, you may apply for this course.
+This course is not open to overseas applicants, due to placement constraints.
+However, if you are an EU National living in Northern Ireland with EU settlement status, you may apply.

-Students must be in good health as evidenced from a satisfactory medical report (SENDO compliant) and entry is also subject to a satisfactory criminal record check carried out through AccessNI.
+Students must be in good health as evidenced by a satisfactory medical report (SENDO compliant) and entry is also subject to a satisfactory criminal record check through AccessNI.
+Further details will be provided to successful applicants.

 Enrolment dates